Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

             "start": "Mon, 01 Aug 2016 00:00:00 UTC"
         }

-    The above response is one-to-one to the response provided by Mailgun.
+    Above response is one-to-one to the response provided by Mailgun.

-    **Let send a mail now**
+    Now lets send an e-mail!

     Run:

-        syncano sockets run mailgun_integration/send_mail POST --data '{"subject": "CustomSocket MailGun test", "to_email": "FirstName LastName <your_email>", "email_body": "It is nice to create Custom Sockets!"}'
+        syncano sockets run mailgun_integration/send_mail POST --data '{"subject": "CustomSocket MailGun test", "to_email": "FirstName LastName <your_email>", "email_body": "So nice to create Custom Sockets!"}'

-    Do not forget to change email in JSON data.
+    Do not forget to change e-mail address in JSON data.

-    This should return:
+    It should return:

         {
-            u'info': u'Mail successfully send to {to_email_value}',
+            u'info': u'Mail successfully sent to {to_email_value}',
             u'status_code': 200
         }

-    You can now call stats again and see if any changes appeared.
+    You can now call stats again and see if anything changed.

-6. To delete Custom Socket do:
+6. To delete mailgun Custom Socket do:

         syncano sockets delete mailgun_integration

 ## Summary

-Hope this will help.
-If you have any question or problems do no hesitate to contact me: sebastian.opalczynski@syncano.com Also I am available on the Syncano slack community: http://syncano-community.github.io/slack-invite/
+Hope this was helpful!
+If you have any question or issues, do no hesitate to contact me directly: sebastian.opalczynski@syncano.com
+I am also available on the [Syncano Slack community](http://syncano-community.github.io/slack-invite/).
+See you there!